 Let’s start with the basics.
 Most employment law lawyers will charge an hourly fee to represent employees in employment discrimination, sexual harassment, wrongful termination, or wage and hour claims.
 These employment attorneys will then require these recently fired employees to hand over part of their savings as a retainer that the attorney will hold in their trust account and bill against.
 Some attorneys are even worse, they will take a contingent fee on top of an hourly rate.
 Most employment lawyers will actually charge a significant fee just to meet with them.
 We just heard that one Cleveland employment lawyer is charging a whopping $1,200 initial consultation fee no matter if she takes the case or not!
 Most fired employees that have been subjected to harassment and discrimination by their boss or manager think this is outrageous.
 We agree.

-At The Spitz Law Firm, the initial consultation is free, no matter what.
+At Spitz, The Employee’s Law Firm, the initial consultation is free, no matter what.
 After that, if we take the case, our attorneys will get paid on a contingency fee basis – that means we only get paid if you get paid.
 Our clients don’t have to worry about us padding the bill or taking extra depositions just to squeeze more money out of our clients – even if you end up getting nothing.

 Even though our attorneys wait to get our fees until a settlement or recovery on a verdict, many of our clients still wonder why they have to pay their own fees instead of having their employer pay them.
 In this regard, many of the wrongfully terminated employees who come to see our employment discrimination attorneys are surprised to learn that, as great as their case may be, they are not automatically entitled to an award of attorney fees if they win their case against their former employer.
 As good as our employment law attorneys are at obtaining great settlements and verdicts for our clients, there is nothing they can do to force an employer to pay these fees in most cases, especially as part of a settlement.
 This means that the client will end up paying their own attorneys fees out of the settlement.
 This sounds unfair!
 But, what happens if your pipes burst in your kitchen?
 It isn’t your fault, but you still have to pay the plumber.